Part 2 in a series of articles about grazing management. Part 1

 Game are wild (undomesticated) animal species that are hunted and eaten by people, or sometimes can be farmed.

 Manure is poo and wee (urine and faeces).
-Poo is organic and wee contains urea, which is not technically organic but is nutritious to plants.
-Manure is usually absorbed by soils and benefits invertebrates, fungi, and microorganisms, but when it is concentrated such as in sewer plants or in mass-production farming systems, it decomposes in an uncontrolled way and can be a source of pollution.
+Poo contains many organic and inorganic substances and and wee contains urea, which is nutritious to plants.
+Manure is usually absorbed by plants and benefits invertebrates, fungi, and microorganisms in the soil, but when it is concentrated such as in sewer plants or in mass-production farming systems, it decomposes in an uncontrolled way and can be a source of pollution.
+If manure is thrown on ground that doesn't have plants able to absorb it, it may run into rivers and cause pollution.

 Grazing means herbivores and omnivores eating plants in situ from where they grow.